kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.5.md

 ---------------------------------------------
 ```

-More information on the blob data type can be found here: TODO(Xiyang): provide link.
+More information on the blob data type can be found [here](https://kuzudb.com/docusaurus/cypher/data-types/blob).

 ## Client APIs: Rust and Java
 In this release, we're expanding the accessibility of Kùzu, bridging the gap with some of the most popular programming languages in the developer community.
-Specifically, we now have [Rust](xxx) (TODO(link)) and [Java](xxx) (TODO(link)) APIs.
+Specifically, we now have [Rust](https://kuzudb.com/docusaurus/client-apis/rust) and [Java](https://kuzudb.com/docusaurus/client-apis/java) APIs.

-## Development: Testing framework
+## Development: Testing Framework
 Starting with this release, we're adding some development guidelines to encourage and facilitate outside contributions from the broader open source community.

 Testing is a crucial part of Kùzu to ensure the correct functioning of the system.